vivasa/learners-linux/README.md

-# learners-ubuntu
+# learners-linux
-Ubuntu tools for beginners
+Linux configured for beginners